congestion-data-analysis-capstone/resource/README.md

     Please note when you are done this step, your branch is up on GitHub but it is on its own branch

 Phase 3: Merge your branch to the master branch.
 Currently this instruction shows you on GitHub UI which has nice UI for merging.

--	Use UI to do pull.
+-   Click on the second option of the tap on the UI "XX branches"
+-	Click on "Pull".
 -	Check for conflict
--	Merge
+-	Merge by doing "Merge Pull Request" then "Confirm Merge"

 Finally, check your work on the master branch to ensure it successfully merged.